ThomasBorges/joker-project/README.md

 Feel free to suggest improvements, especially at the preprocessor, cause you will not get only the tweets you want.

-In this especific case I used Joker's new movie as a use case.
+In this especific case I used Joker's new movie as an use case.

 After the final csv is complete, you can use any tool to plot your data.
 I choose datastudio from google, cause I found it easy and intuitive to use.